-Salary scale
+Salary Scale

 This is as described in the Medical and Dental Terms and Conditions, in line with the Consultant Contract (2003).
-The current full time salary scale ranges from £84,559 to £114,003 with eight thresholds.

-Should the on call option be taken up, the on-call supplement is category A and attracts a supplement of 3% of basic salary.
+The current full-time salary scale ranges from £99,532 to £131,964 with five thresholds.
+The on-call supplement is category A and attracts a supplement of 3% of basic salary.